 Meg was right: the Elves are not like us.
 A g*psy tinker is your own dear brother next to an Elf.(Kushner, p.
 128)

-The Eildon Tree (which, I now know, should be pronounced “EEL-don”, and is rendered variously in the the editions of the medieval romance as “Eldone” (Thornton), “Elden” (Lansdowne), and “eldryn” (Cambridge)) was a famous Scottish landmark, closely associated with the historic Thomas of Ercildoune, aka the Rhymer.
+The Eildon Tree (which, I now know, should be pronounced “EEL-don”, and is rendered variously in the the editions of the medieval romance as “Eldone” (Thornton), “Elden” (Lansdowne), and “eldryn” (Cambridge)) was a legendary Scottish landmark, closely associated with the historic Thomas of Ercildoune, aka the Rhymer.
 Thomas has been revered as a prophet and Scottish hero for centuries.
 Trees are often depicted in folklore as gateways to and from Faerie, and the Eildon is one of the most famous, probably because Thomas was reputed to have written much of his prophetic verse there.
-The tree was, sadly, cut down in Details about the tree, the historic Thomas, and the medieval romance written to explain how he got his prophetic powers can be found here.
+Details about the tree, the historic Thomas, and the medieval romance written to explain how he got his prophetic powers can be found here.

 ‘All hail, thou mighty Queen of Heaven! / For your peer on earth I never did see.’ / ‘O no, O no, True Thomas,’ she says, / ‘That name does not belong to me; / I am but the queen of fair Elfland, / And I’m come here for to visit thee.’(Child 37A.3-4)